vjz3qz/vjz3qz/README.md

 # About Me 👋

-I'm a Computer Science student, Machine Learning Researcher, and Founder at the University of Virginia passionate about leveraging tech for positive change.
-I'm experienced in building scalable web applications, developing embedded systems, training predictive/generative machine learning models.
+I'm a Computer Science student and AI researcher at the University of Virginia passionate about leveraging tech for positive change.
+I'm experienced in building scalable web applications and training predictive/generative AI models.
 Currently, I'm exploring AI and software applied towards real-world problems.

 ## Experience 🚀